Supermagnum/supermorse-app/README.md

 ## Needed Hardware

-• **Seeeduino XIAO** – The smallest compatible Arduino board.
+• Seeeduino XIAO – The smallest compatible Arduino board.
 Can fit into the morse key base.
+• Seeeduino XIAO  ESP32-C6 boards
+• Arduino Micro boards
-  Other Arduino boards are also supported.
+• Arduino Nano boards

   Note: Arduino Pro mini does not have a built in USB port.